 If you believe that you are pregnant, you should take a pregnancy test and then see your doctor to make sure that the bleeding is, in fact, implantation bleeding, and not something more serious (such as miscarriage).

 Without a positive pregnancy test, there's no way to be sure.

-You'll use the same methods that you would to determine when you are ovulating.
+You'll use the same methods that you'd use to determine when you're ovulating.

 At the time of ovulation, the body begins to produce the hormone progesterone in increased amounts.
 This is the hormone that triggers the thickening of the endometrium (uterine lining) and causes women to experience mood swings during pregnancy and leading up to their periods.
 This hormone also causes an increase in basal body temperature.

 To recap, body temperature rises during ovulation and remains high until the cycle begins again with the next menstrual period or throughout pregnancy.

 However, when the zygote implants in the uterine wall, basal body temperature takes a temporary dip.
 This drop in BBT is generally significant enough that you should notice a change if you are charting to determine when you are most fertile.